D-Gould/pop/README.md

 # pop
-Using prius driving data to create my first original app.
+Using prius driving data to track gas mileage.